The delight, not the devil, is in the detail…

 “Added-Value Drivers” differ by product department and category and individual range, but rarely change for that range unless a new technology or functionality appears in the market.
 The more valuable commodity is the “added-value hierarchy” which not only specifies those individual product attributes that mean so much to a customer but also prioritizes their worth, and their role in “reeling” in the customer to love and purchase products.

-For example, no amount of exquisite detail on a dress will win over a customer if the overall shape is unflattering, the colour objectionable and the sleeve length indeterminable.
 Similarly a storage box in wonderful ratten, or practical plastic will not stimulate a purchase if the size is useless – the dimensions of half a book dictating a perpetual and annoying waste of space.

 The key to commercial assortment, and pricing for profit, is identifying and prioritising “added-value drivers” and then adding the seasonal, emotional intangibles to create the irresistible product, with value for both retailer and customer.